King's School, Rochester: Science Centre

+It contains 6 laboratories and is currently being refurbished by Taskspace.

 Mackean House

 This was built in 1840 and later named after the last canon of the cathedral to live there, Canon William Herbert Mackean (1877–1960), Canon of Rochester 1925–58.
 The headmaster's study and the senior school were housed there until both were relocated Satis House in 1986.
 The property is marked on early maps as the house of the second prebend.
 During World War 2 the house was used for ARP purposes and is now used by the senior school English, geography, PE, economics and business studies departments.